The Mechanical Basis of ME/CFS and, possibly, Long Covid

 To address Dr. Phair's question: In my own case, and in the case of some others with ME, the joints and ligaments of the craniocervical junction had become unable to hold in place the skull and upper cervical spine.
 The craniocervical junction relies in part on the connective tissue of ligaments and joints.
 Without competent connective tissue, these joints can become unstable, failing to limit excess motion.
 This is the most mobile portion of the spine.
 When the skull and upper spine move too much, as in cases of craniocervical instability (CCI), this can cause mechanical deformative stress on the brainstem.

 Stabilizing the craniocervical junction can eliminate symptoms by preventing excess mobility.
-Whether this is accomplished by a fusion or by regenerative medicine, the goal is to relieve the mechanical stress on neural tissues.
+Whether this is accomplished by a fusion or by regenerative medicine, the goal is to relieve the mechanical stress on the brainstem.

 But why would our joints fail, and our ligaments become lax, in the first place?
 There are multiple possibilities.